YuhaoZhangwow/SMeta/README.md

 ## Usage

 To run the tool, you'll need to open a command prompt and navigate to the directory where `fasta.exe` is located.
+The output will be generated in result.txt

 ### Basic Command